- Applications are closed. This page will be updated with 2023 information as soon as it is available.

 Summer Academy Program

 Accepted participants enroll in our 2-unit PSYC 204 Introduction to Behavioral Health as non-degree students in Loma Linda University's School of Behavioral Health.
-This is a short-term course that runs from June 6-9, 2022, Monday through Thursday, from 9 AM-12:30 PM and 1-2:30 PM each day.
+This is a short-term course that runs from June 19-22, 2023, Monday through Thursday, from 9 AM-12 PM and 1-4 PM (6 hours each day).

 Tuition for this 2-unit course is free for accepted participants.
 The cost of the course is provided through a tuition waiver at the time of registration.
 This tuition waiver is not transferable to any other Loma Linda University courses and cannot be deferred for enrollment in the BHSA for a different year.